In brief:

 Sanction Scanner offers PEP and sanction checks on a global scale for people or businesses.
 It also includes coverage for adverse media screening.
 However, its other KYC & KYB capabilities are lacking compared to a full-service KYB solution like Middesk.

 Screening for PEPs during a KYC process is a critical part of complying with many anti-money laundering requirements.
 However, checking all the relevant lists manually is both time-consuming and prone to human error.
-That’s why it’s better to rely on a KYB/KYC solution, such as Middesk Business Verification, that can quickly check the appropriate databases all at the same time.
+That’s why it’s better to rely on a top-notch Business Verification solution that can hep you screen for PEPs as part of your KYB procedures.